"Happiness is more things" - The Dalai Lama

 Swipe Left – 22nd November 2019 – Bright Lights Gig City

 I recently found a new band on Twitter.
 Not my usual hunting ground for new music.
 However I was pleasantly surprised to have a band fall into my lap.

-REVOLUTION RABBIT DELUXE – This four-piece arrangement from South Wales valleys describe themselves as a “power pop, Brit Rock, indie project.”
+REVOLUTION RABBIT DELUXE – This four-piece from the South Wales valleys describe themselves as a “power pop, Brit Rock, indie project.”
 I listened to their album and I have to say… I was surprised.
 I dont know what I was expecting with their description but they are EXACTLY what they say they are, power pop, Brit Rock and indie.
 The album, Swipe Left, is a fantastic listen.
 Honestly it took me back to 1996.
 I felt like any song off this album could have been on a “Best of Brit Rock” compilation.
 It’s the album you want on a good old casette tape.
 You can tell the guys have put a lot of time and effort into this.
 I found it hard to pick out one standout song because I genuinely enjoyed them all.
 I will however mention Punk Rock is Dead purely because it’s genius and I haven’t stopped singing it for days.